nikist97/Python-DataStructures/README.md

 tree.get_number_of_elements() # returns the number of elements in the tree len(tree) # same as tree.get_number_of_elements()

-# the BinarySearchTree class doesn't have a custom string representation
+str(tree) # returns a string in the format Binary search tree with root 'root'

 tree.type() # returns the type of the elements in the binary search tree